 Parents of children younger than 18 who are working in Germany can apply for child benefits (Kindergeld) of 204.- Euro per child per month.

-It is fiscally beneficial for parents with a joint income of more than 60.000.- Euro per year (30.000.- Euro for single parents) to renounce Kindergeld and to use the so-called Kinderfreibetrag instead.
-The Kinderfreibetrag reduces the taxable amount of your income by 8.388.- Euro as of 2022 source.
+It is fiscally beneficial for parents with a joint income of more than 60.000.- Euro per year (30.000.- Euro for single parents) to renounce Kindergeld and use the so-called Kinderfreibetrag instead.
+The Kinderfreibetrag reduces the taxable amount of your income by 8.952.- Euro as of 2023 source.
 Read more in this German guide.